argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 - **Existing Projects**: Time requests for the upcoming fiscal year can be made from the first week of September until October 1st.
 - **New Projects**: New projects may request time throughout the year for the remaining quarters.
-- **Post-October 1st**: After October 1st, existing projects can only request time for the current quarter.
+- **Post-October 1st**: After October 1st, existing projects can request time for any quarter, but there may be restrictions on the maximum hours granted.